Currently available for £1249.00 from Sweatband.com

 There’s a 7″ full-colour touch-screen monitor at the heart of the console, which does a great job of displaying live training data and acts as the main control centre for all the functions, though it’s nice to see that Proform hasn’t ditched the physical keys altogether.
 The quick access keys for speed and incline remain, as do the stop, start and incremental speed and incline buttons.
 These are particularly useful if you want to manually change the settings in the middle of a run as they don’t require the same precision needed to use the touch-screen.

 In terms of programmes the Pro 2000, like quite a few other Proform treadmills, has ditched the classic built-in workouts replacing them with 50 workout videos that are streamed via WiFi connection directly to the console.
 Each workout video is led by a professional personal trainer that guides you and motivates you through the workout.
 The experience is about as far away as you can get from traditional programmes and for the better.
 If you struggle to stay interested in running (which, let’s face it, can be dull) then these workout videos are likely to remedy that.
 The videos are categorised in the same way as traditional programmes with videos that focus on weight loss, or cardio improvement and so on so it’s a simple task to pick out the kind of workout you want.
 It’s worth noting that you can use the manual mode without a WiFi connection but one is required for all and any of the available workout videos.
-It’s also possible to get access to a huge library of more than 400 workout videos as well as Google Maps based runs that you can create yourself by signing up to the iFit service (there’s a 12-month subscription to iFit included in the purchase price if the Pro 2000) which also has a myriad of other features including races against other members, dietary and sleep advice and a lot more.
+It’s also possible to get access to a huge library of workout videos as well as Google Maps based runs that you can create yourself by signing up to the iFit service (there’s a 30-day subscription to iFit included in the purchase) which also has a myriad of other features including races against other members, dietary and sleep advice and a lot more.

 Other features include a Bluetooth wireless heart rate receiver, audio input, stereo speakers, workout fan to keep you cool a tablet holder, water bottle holder and accessories tray.
 The Proform Pro 2000 comes with a lifetime warranty on the frame, 5-years warranty cover on the motor and 2-years parts and labour cover for everything else.